learn-to-race/l2r/README.md

 ## Documentation

-Please visit our documentation page ___ for a comprehensive guide on getting started with the environment.
+Please visit our [official docs](https://learn-to-race.com/) for a comprehensive guide on getting started with the environment.
 Happy racing!

 ## Requirements